 CEE is working to strengthen relationships with other national organizations involved in education advocacy at the national level including the following:

 - National Association of State Boards of Education

 - National Board for Professional Teaching Standards

 CEE schedules regular meetings in Washington, D.C., to address education issues with particular respect to economic and personal finance education.
 Our staff and consultants meet with members of the U.S. Congress, the U.S. Department of Education, the Consumer Financial Protection Bureau, and the U.S. Treasury, among others.

 To help guide state leaders considering new or improved course requirements, we have included resources for researching current legislation and rules for economic and financial literacy education.

 The Survey of the States provides an overview of the current requirements in Economics and Personal Finance across the nation.
-The interactive companion site, www.surveyofthestates.com, contains an interactive map showing how the landscape has changed since the first survey in 1998 and includes state-specific links to current policy for standards and course requirements in economics and personal finance.
+The interactive companion site, www.surveyofthestates.com, contains an interactive map showing how the landscape has changed since 2002 and includes state-specific links to current policy for standards and course requirements in economics and personal finance.